manroygood/roy-goodman/content/courses/math222/_index.md

 ### MATLAB

-Over the semester there are four MATLAB Laboratory Assignments.
+This semester, we are strengthening the computational component of the course.
+Over the semester there are three in-class MATLAB activities and four MATLAB projects.

 See [Canvas](https://njit.instructure.com/courses/20209/modules/items/555814) for more details.